 For you research paper, you should locate and properly utilize scholarly sources.
 Use a minimum of five scholarly sources in your paper.
 The best texts you can use are books or articles published by academics in the fields of history, political science, and related disciplines.
 Please consult our librarian, Norma Durian (ndurian@laverne.edu), for assistance.
 Articles from scholarly, peer-reviewed journals are among the most appropriate sources available to you for your paper.
 Avoid non-scholarly internet sources and never use an open source platform like Wikipedia.

 You should start working on your research paper immediately.
 On the dates given below, you will need to hand in an outline and writing installments.
 The outline must be at least 250 words in length and must include a thesis statement.
 When your outline is returned, your thesis will be either approved as is or (more likely) modified to some extent.
 You will then be required to write a paper supporting that finalized thesis statement.
 Your first installment must be 1500 words in length.
 The final draft must be 3000 words in length.
 Your outline, first installment, and the final draft must be submitted to SafeAssign by 11:59 pm on the day they are due.
 Late papers will be penalized at the rate of one grade per day.
-All papers must be submitted in Microsoft Word.
-No PDFs.

 Oral presentation of research will take place on the date that best corresponds to the topic selected.
 You should speak for approximately 15 minutes and field questions afterward.
 Students who present early in the semester will not be expected to have finalized their research.
 Students who present later, should have more definitive conclusions.
 On the date of your presentation, you should arrive to class early to set up.
 If you use PowerPoint slides, please make sure that you put very little text on each slide you use.
 PowerPoint slides that include a large amount of text are not effective.
 If you put a large amount of text on a slide (e.g. a quotation), you need to give the audience time to read the text.

 Exams: The midterm and the final will both be in-class exams.
 The midterm will pose a series of short-answer questions based on the course materials.
 The final will do the same and will also ask you to choose one of two essay questions, each of which will outline a specific political problem.
 You will be asked to write an essay that applies the materials we have studied to this political problem.
+There is a $40 fee for make-up exams.

 If you need disability accommodations for an exam or other assignment, please see the instructor as soon as possible.
 Information regarding disabilities, including learning disabilities, will remain confidential.
 If you are not sure whether you need special accommodations, please contact the Accessibility Services Department.
 Information about location and contact numbers can be found here: https://sites.laverne.edu/disabled-student-services/.